qwcsu/PSCFplus/README.md

 # PSCF+

-PSCF+ is an improved and extended software package based on PSCF.
+PSCF+ is an improved and extended software package based on PSCF(https://github.com/dmorse/pscfpp).